 For a Michigan insurance policy that includes first-party medical benefits, the coverage needs to include at least $20,000 for a no-passenger crash, as well as at least $20,000 per person for an accident with a passenger.
 However, if a passenger has security on their own motorcycle insurance policy of at least this same price, the injured motorcyclist must only have the minimum $20,000 coverage.

-A Lawyer Could Help to Explain Michigan Motorcycle Helmet Laws
+A Lawyer To Explain Michigan Motorcycle Helmet Laws

 - 29000 Inkster Road